gonaumov/babelPresentation/babelPresentationen.md

 From my point of view Babel easily can be used from NPM.
 Therefore, it is necessary to first explain what NPM is.
-NPM is the default package manager of JavaScript runtime environment for NodeJS.
+NPM is the default package manager of JavaScript runtime environment NodeJS.
 NodeJS as a whole, can be used to develop backend web applications, but the big popularity it has, is because of the ecosystem of tools developed around its package manager - NPM.

 # scaffolding tools